cart88/Command-line-text-processing/gnu_sed.md

 END
 ```

-* Case 2: both starting and ending *REGEXP* not part of ouput
+* Case 2: both starting and ending *正则表达式* not part of ouput

 ```bash
 $ # remember that empty REGEXP section will reuse previously matched REGEXP